SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 #### Example: Color coded group header

 In the example below we have list with group headers formatted according to column metadata.

 ![Employee list grouped by City with formatted group header](../images/employee-formatted-group-header-list-layout.png)

+In this example below, the `headerFormatter` for `groupProps` is used to format the group header and the `@group` is used to access group info.

 ```JSON
 {